noodlecollie/steam-deck-configs/game-configs/harry-potter-philosophers-stone/readme.md

 The game config's references to strafing (ie. `StrafeLeft`, `StrafeRight`, and the `aStrafe` axis) do not seem to function.

 `JoyX` and `JoyY` appear to correspond to the Steam Deck's left joystick. `JoyV` is the inverted right joystick axis, and none of the other joystick axes seem to work.
 Therefore, there is only really one usable analogue joystick available to the game.
+This is probably better used for movement, as aim does not appear to respond pleasingly to analogue inputs.